MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Reverted holiday lights.
+Prep for update to 0.60.1
 * Changed some stuff for holiday lights
 * Added Chromecast Radio
 * Changed interior light automation to use sun elevation instead of sunset and offset